boxmls/node-firebase/readme.md

 * `FIREBASE_ADMIN_CERT`.
 Optional.
 Path to GCE Certificate file or Certificate itself (JSON)
 * `FIREBASE_ADMIN_DB`.
 Optional.
 Database name which is used to generate Database URL using the pattern `https://{DATABASENAME}.firebaseio.com`.
 * `FIREBASE_ADMIN_REF`.
 Optional.
 Database Resource Referal.
+* `FIREBASE_CACHE_DIR`.
+Optional.
+The directory where cache file with firebase data will be stored.

 ## Usage